auth0/docs/google-admin-sdk.md

   <img src="https://cdn.auth0.com/img/api-access.png" width="600">

-2. The owner of the Client ID on Google API Console needs to enable the Admin SDK API.
+2. The owner of the Client ID (the developer of the application) on Google API Console needs to enable the Admin SDK API.

   <img src="https://cdn.auth0.com/img/google-admin-sdk.png" width="600">